- AJ Products UK

 Here’s how storage needs tend to vary across different types of warehouses:

-Retail warehouses: speed and flexibility come first
+Retail and e-commerce warehouses: speed and flexibility come first

 Industrial warehouses: built around heavier loads